coherence-community/coherence-demo/clients/README.md

 > The Coherence gRPC proxy is the server-side implementation of the gRPC services defined within the Coherence gRPC module.
 The gRPC proxy uses standard gRPC Java libraries to provide Coherence APIs over gRPC.

 This demonstration covers JavaScript, Python and Golang Coherence clients.
-If you would like ot know more about each one, then please see the relevant GitHub pages below:
+If you would like to know more about each one, then please see the relevant GitHub pages below:

 * https://github.com/oracle/coherence-js-client
 * https://github.com/oracle/coherence-py-client